divio/divio-cloud-docs/how-to/index.rst

     Add a Django application <add-application>
     Configure Django settings <configure-settings>
     Migrate an existing Django project to Divio Cloud <migrate-existing-project>
+    Create a multi-site Django project using Mirrors <multisite-mirrors>

 The development pipeline